 - Refund and other policies affecting withdrawals.
-The borrower should be aware of the school's academic progress policy and refund policy, and how the return of SFA funds will affect loan repayment. - Importance of keeping loan records.
-This would be a good time, if your school has the resources, to provide a student with a folder or other aids to encourage him or her to keep all financial aid materials in one place.
+The borrower should be aware of the school's academic progress policy and refund policy, and the conditions for return of SFA funds. - Importance of keeping loan records.
+This would be a good time, if the financial aid administrator has the resources, to provide a student with a folder or other aids to encourage him or her to keep all financial aid materials in one place.
 The student should keep copies of all records relating to the loan, beginning with the Master Promissory Note, records showing when the student received loan payments or his/her account was credited.
-The student should keep the loan repayment schedule provided by the lender when repayment begins, as well as records of loan payments-including canceled checks and money order receipts.
-The student should keep copies of any requests for deferment or forbearance, or any other correspondence with the lender. - Availability of other aid.
+The borrower should keep the loan repayment schedule provided by the lender when repayment begins, as well as records of payments made by the borrower-including canceled checks and money order receipts.
+The borrower should keep copies of any requests for deferment or forbearance, or any other correspondence with the lender. - Availability of other aid.
 In the Program Participation Agreement (PPA), a school agrees to provide information about state grant assistance in the state where it is located.
 (For out-of-state students, a source of information for state grant assistance in the student's home state.)
-In general, you should always encourage your student borrowers to explore sources of grant assistance that might might reduce their need for loans. - Reminder about exit counseling.
-Because many students leave school before the scheduled end of their academic programs, it's helpful to remind students during entrance counseling that they are obligated to attend exit counseling before they cease to be enrolled at least half time.
+In general, you should always encourage your student borrowers to explore sources of grant assistance that might might reduce their need for loans.

-Exit counseling requirements cites DL-34 CFR 685.304(b); FFEL-34 CFR 682.604(g)
+Exit Counseling Requirements Cites DL-34 CFR 685.304(b); FFEL-34 CFR 682.604(g)

-Staying in touch with the Direct Loan Servicer
+Staying in Touch with the Direct Loan Servicer